 Steve Brierley founded Riverlane in 2016 to build the error correction stack for quantum computers.
 Driven by his conviction that fault-tolerant quantum computers will accelerate human progress, Riverlane partners with leading quantum hardware companies to make that happen sooner.

 From small scale software solutions to multi-million units per year hardware chips, Marco has always focused on quality, reliability and time to market.
-Marco deeply believes that real innovation comes from the joint efforts of research and development.
+Marco brings Industry best-practices into Research and ingenuity into Development.

 Chief Operating Officer